pmitros/school-committee/README.md

 A few more thoughts
 -----------------

+* I read the past few years of the CRLS school newspaper, and made a page of [news clippings](news_clippings).
+Student voices are important, but most kids won't talk to strangers, and the newspaper gives a lot of insights.
+Most fascinating were the student surveys which give tremendous insights into our policies on punishment, bilingual education, rigor of classes, use of digital devices, and many other topics.
+This page is quite rough -- these are my personal notes -- but I thought I'd share.
 * I did a [quick analysis](gap) of the gap in outcomes between low-income and non-low income students in CPSD.
 Did you know one of our schools has no gap?